MaikeMorrison/personal-website/content/home/experience.md

   date_start = "2018-06-01"
   date_end = "2018-08-01"
   description = """
-  As part of The Mathematical Biosciences Institute NSF REU Program, I worked with Dr. Ephraim Hanks to explore the dynamics of disease spread over patchy terrain through an extensive simulation study.
+  As part of The Mathematical Biosciences Institute NSF REU Program, I worked with Dr. Ephraim Hanks and Emily Strong to explore the dynamics of disease spread over patchy terrain through an extensive simulation study.

   We Found that terrain heterogeneity (i.e. resource selection) can cause population dispersal to be heavy tailed, creating accelerating epidemic waves.
   """